Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 answer the questions below.

 ## Loading the reference genome into IGV
-When you first start IGV, it will look something like this:
+When you first start (the locally installed version of) IGV, it will look something like this:

 <img src="./media/image4.png" height="300"/>